thanhKasper/yolohome-FE/README.md

 - Create a new branch in git if you want to make a huge change in the code (you don't want to ctrl + Z)
 - useEffect should only be used when getting out of React scope
+- useEffect can have prop as a dependency (BIGGEST things that i just have known).
+- return in useEffect is marvelous for setInterval function.